-To open the NE Inventory view from Device Management, select an NE from the DeviceManagement, Managed Network Elements list and click (Table row actions), View NE
+Select an NE from the list in Device Management, Managed Network Elements and click 1 (Table row actions), View NE Inventory.

-Inventory.
 The NE inventory tree view opens in a new browser tab.

 NE child objects are displayed in an expandable/collapsible hierarchy.
 Click on an inventory object to show object properties in the Information panel.